-If one of the two groups has fewer qualified drivers than the other, the gaps on the grid will be closed up accordingly.
+If one of the two groups has fewer qualified drivers than the other or following a decision of the Stewards, the gaps on the grid will be closed up accordingly.

 Any driver(s) who cannot start the race because their qualifying position places them outside the maximum number of cars permitted by the circuit license, will only be allowed to start the race if any driver who qualified higher than him is unable to start and withdraws at least 45 minutes before the start of the formation lap.